 Key Takeaways

-• Global hydrogen demand is rising, with substantial investments announced worldwide.
+- Global hydrogen demand is rising, with substantial green hydrogen projects and investments announced worldwide.

 Frequently asked Questions

-What are the challenges in green hydrogen investment?
+What are the latest green hydrogen projects attracting investment?